 Take a virtual tour of U.S. Bank Stadium below (and see more Google 360 tours):

-Standing in the former location of the Metrodome, U.S. Bank Stadium’s glass, angular design is a striking change from the white, rounded features of the Vikings’ former home.
-The new stadium features a translucent roof and wall panels that lets in natural light while remaining fully enclosed.
+Standing in the former location of the Metrodome, U.S. Bank Stadium’s glass, angular design is a striking change from the white, rounded features of the Minnesota Vikings’ former home.
+The state-of-the-art stadium features a translucent roof and wall panels that lets in natural light while remaining fully enclosed.
 More than 66,000 seats are available for games, which can be expanded up to 72,000 seats for special events.

 Food and beverage options include high-end fare from celebrity chefs Andrew Zimmern and Gavin Kaysen of Spoon and Stable, and a rotating selection of Minnesota-made craft beers.